itspriddle/recipes.priddle.xyz/recipes/Buffalo Chicken Pull-Apart Bread.txt

 ## Directions

-Preheat oven to 350°.
-Roll out dough and cut into 3x3 inch squares (3 rows of 5).
+Preheat oven to 350° F. Roll out dough and cut into 3x3 inch squares (3 rows of 5).
 In a bowl, toss together shredded chicken, buffalo sauce, scallions and half of the cheese.
 Brush button on a rectangle, top with buffalo chicken mixture, sprinkle with cheese.
 Repeat with raining rectangles, staking one on top of the other (chicken side up).
 Brush the inside of a load pan with melted